qinshixixing/parcel-plugin-clean-dist/README.md

 # parcel-plugin-clean-dist
-This is a package a parcel plugin which delete the last bundled files before compile.
+This package is a parcel plugin which delete the last bundled files before compile.

 ## Installation
 ```bash